 Jazz Artist Pablo Suñé Releases Debut Album Luz del Estero

-American jazz, tango, and strings combine on this sophisticated debut album
+American jazz, contemporary Argentine tango, and strings combine on this sophisticated debut album

 The foundation for the album is the collaboration between Suñé and his jazz trio, which includes bassist Putter Smith and drummer Ramón Banda.
 The trio honed their sound in many of Los Angeles' top jazz venues.
 Suñé decided to add strings to the mix and traveled to Budapest, Hungary to record with The Budapest String Quintet at the Budapest Music Center.
 The resulting sound is redolent and soothing, but also flamboyant at times.
 Says Suñé, “Who I am–my life and background–is in this music.
 It is personal and intimate.
 I also hope other people will get to know themselves better by listening to it.”

 The album opens with Uno es Nadie Otro es Nada and Luz del Estero, both written and performed by Suñé.
 Next come two instrumental tracks, Libertango and Fuga y Misterio, by legendary tango composer Astor Piazzolla.
 What is This Thrill? is a previously unreleased track composed and arranged by Grammy-award-winning jazz legend Alan Copeland.
 Listeners are also treated to a new arrangement by Copeland of the nostalgic Alas de la Mañana, a song written by influential singer-songwriter and guitarist Luis Alberto Spinetta.
 Every track is markedly different from the next, and all are outstanding.